makersacademy/takeaway-challenge/README.md

 ```

 ```
-order.confirmed
+customer.place_order
 ```
-when this is run, this will generate an SMS to send (how to I get the customers details..?) and send a message saying
+This will send an SMS to customer with the message:
 "Thank you!
-Your order was placed and will be delivered before <insert time 1 hour from when order was placed>"
+Your order was placed and will be delivered before <delivery_time>"

+The delivery time is 1 hour from the time that the order is placed.

 How programme is constructed:
 ---

-- order class:
+- Customer class
   - State
+    - @menu (-> dependency on Menu class)
+    - @order (-> dependency on Order class)
+    - @phone_number
+  - Behaviour
+    - show_menu (-> calls Menu .display)
+    - select_dish (-> calls Order .add)
+    - remove_dish (not implemented yet)
+    - show_order (-> calls Order .display)
+    - place_order (-> calls Order .confirmed)

+- Menu class
+  - State
+    - @takeaway_name
+    - @menu
+  - Behaviour
+    - display

+- Order class
+  - State
     - @order
+    - @total
     - @menu = Menu.new
-    - @total
   - Behaviour
+    - add
     - display
+    - confirmed (-> calls SMS.new, which sends SMS)

+- SMS
+  - State
+    - @client
-- menu class
+  - Behaviour
-- dish class
+    - send_sms

+Known issues
+---
+- Users can currently enter an item number that isn't on the menu without it raising a useful error.
+This needs to be implemented

+- If a users puts in a negative quantity to the .select_dish method it will minus this from the order (even allowing the order quantity to be negative).
+It should instead raise an error.
+This needs to be implemented.

+Future improvements
+---
+- implement a .remove_dish function to allow the customer to remove dishes from their order.
+This introduces some complications.
+It would help if the order had item numbers to make it easier to select the order item they want.
+There would also need to be checks in place to ensure quantity doesn't go negative, and to remove item if quanity is 0.

+- It would be nice if the programme displayed a message to the user when they selected a dish.
+Something like: "2 burgers have been added to your order"

+- As this programme develops, it should have a dish object and a better way to load/update menus